nya3jp/rules_contest/docs/welcome.md

 programming contest problems, such as:

 - Building and testing datasets
-- Building and testing reference solutions
+- Building and testing solutions
 - Building problem statements
 - Building a progress tracker